 I am a Professor in the School of Information at UC Berkeley, with an affiliate appointment in EECS.
-My research interests are in bio-sensory computing (brainwave authentication, in-ear EEG, socio-physiological computing) and information economics, policy, and ethics (network economics, peer production, security and privacy).
+My research interests are in bio-sensory computing (brainwave authentication, ear EEG, socio-physiological computing) and information economics, policy, and ethics (network economics, peer production, security and privacy).

 I received my Ph.D. in Engineering and Public Policy from Carnegie Mellon University, M.S. in Electrical Engineering from Stanford University, and graduated summa cum laude in Electrical Engineering from the University of Southern California.